honsotuns/Data-Analytics-Migration-to-tableau/README.md

 # Data Analytics Migration Tableau
+MIGRATING DATA FROM EXCEL-BASED MANUAL INTO INTERACTIVE TABLEAU REPORTS

 1: Setting up the environment

 * Created a GitHub repo which was linked to my Vscode